How To Prevent Altitude Sickness - Visit Colorado Springs

 To enjoy your visit here in Colorado Springs, here are the top 11 high altitude tips to keep in mind to give your body time to adjust to the altitude and prevent altitude sickness:

-The city of Colorado Springs is 6,035 feet above sea level, and some of our most celebrated natural attractions are even higher — like Pikes Peak, at an impressive 14,115 feet above sea level.
+The city of Colorado Springs is 6,035 feet above sea level, but some of our most celebrated natural attractions are even higher — like Pikes Peak, at an impressive 14,115 feet above sea level.
+Try to stay below 7,000 feet on your first day to allow time for acclimation.

 2. Give your body time to adjust

 To give your body time to adjust to the higher elevation, we recommend spending your first day — or as long as you need — exploring the dozens of attractions at lower altitudes.
-Explore local communities, visit a museum, or spend time savoring Colorado Springs' culinary scene.
+Explore local communities, visit a museum or savor Colorado Springs' culinary scene.

 3. Avoid strenuous exercise on the first day

-There are no shortage of outdoor adventures to embark on in Colorado Springs, including numerous trails that have Consider saving the 2,768 steps of the Manitou Incline for when you're adjusted to the altitude.
+There is no shortage of outdoor adventures in Colorado Springs, including numerous beginner-friendly trails.
+Consider saving the 2,768 steps of the Manitou Incline for when you're adjusted to the altitude.

 4. Limit alcohol and caffeinated beverage intake